audriusvi/Customer-Segmentation-RFM/README.md

 # Customer Segmentation & RFM
 ## The aim of the project
-To perform RFM analysis with a given data set from "turing_data_analytics" database and present analyses with a dashboard.
+To perform RFM analysis with a given data set from "turing_data_analytics" database and present it with a dashboard.
 ## Tools used
 Big Query, Tableau, Google Spreadsheets.
 ## Data Processing
-SQL code snippet to get summarized customers metrics by segment.
+SQL code snippet to get summarized customers RFM metrics by segment.
 ``` sql
 -- Data is taken from Turing Data Analytics database, rfm table.
 -- Here, I perform RFM (recency, frequency, monetary) analyses and segment customers accordingly.